MichaelFrieze/michaelfrieze.blog/src/posts/about.md

 This is my blog where I talk about whatever interest me.
 You can expect a wide range of categories such as music, health, history, politics, software development, etc...

 I don't have anything else to say, for now.
-I will update this page later.

 Where you can find me:
 * [Twitter](https://twitter.com/michaelfrieze)